ddnexus/pagy/playground.md

 #### 1. Repro App

-ou can use this app as a starting point to try pagy or reproduce issues, in order to get support or file bugs reports.
+You can use this app as a starting point to try pagy or reproduce issues, in order to get support or file bugs reports.

 ||| Clone the `repro` app